dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

 Checkoff:
   1. `make check` passes in `1-code` with all tests.
   1. `make check` passes in `2-code` with all tests.
+  2. Run the autograder.
+Make sure you have written and pushed your own 3-tests too

 ---------------------------------------------------------------
 ## Background: pre-emption and context switching.